joedefen/MoveWindow/README.md

 [joedefen/KWin-move-win-directionally-script](https://github.com/joedefen/KWin-move-win-directionally-script),
 provides similar functionality for KDE, should run under Wayland, and runs much more efficiently.
-It ensures the moved window is raised to the top (unliked the KDE built-in moves), but it leaves the mouse behind just like the built-in moves.
+It ensures the moved window is raised to the top (unliked the KDE built-in moves), but it leaves the mouse behind just like the built-in moves (because KWin scripting offers no practical way to move the mouse evidently).
+Personally, I use the `mvwin` command, turn off KDE's compositor to make it run much smoother, and appreciate the mouse moving with the window (which also make activation of the moved window more certain).